ganorberg/data-structures-javascript/README.md

 ## Testing

-This library is fully black box tested, covering the public API and ignoring implementation details that would lead to brittle tests over time.
+This library is fully black box tested with 400+ unit tests, covering the public API and ignoring implementation details that would lead to brittle tests over time.

 Tests use AAA testing pattern (Arrange -> Act -> Assert).

+If you have cloned this repo, you can call `npm test` to run the test suite.